mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **MENU|DELETEITEM**

-Deletes the item content at a specified location on a specified page of the menu.
-After deletion is complete, it issues **MENU_EVENT|DELETEITEM**.
+Delete the item at the specified position on a menu page.
+On completion **MENU_EVENT|DELETEITEM** is issued.

 {{<message>}}
 MENU|DELETEITEM|(alias)|(id)